andrewhao/frp-for-couch-potatoes-talk/slides/slides.md

 ### 1. Transform inputs with `map()`

-Our first task is to think through our app and ask: what are all the inputs from the world?
-Well we're in luck - the only input this app will take is from the mouse cursor.
+*Ask yourself:* What are the inputs into the app?

 ```js
 let mouseMoveStream = Rx.Observable.fromEvent(window,